dustinkredmond/SQLiteToCSV/README.md

 This would in turn run the query against the SQLite database, and pop out a `Test.csv` file in the directory specified.

+---

+### Not supported

+BLOBs or other binary objects.
+Instead, the string '<BLOB format not supported>' will be written.